QuantGen/symDMatrix/README.md

 #### (4) Creating a symDMatrix from `ff` files containing the blocks

 The function `symDMatrix` allows creating a `symDMatrix` from a list of `ff` files.
 The list is assumed to provide, in order, files for G11, G12,..., G1q, G22, G23, ..., G2q,..., Gqq.
 This approach will be useful for very large G-matrices.
 If n is large it may make sense to compute the blocks of the `symDMatrix` in parallel jobs (e.g., in an HPC).
-The function `getGij` is similar to `getG` (see [BGData](https://github.com/QuantGen/BGData) package) but accepts arguments i1 and i2 which define a block of G (i.e., rows of X).
+The function `getGij` is similar to `getG.symDMatrix` (see [BGData](https://github.com/QuantGen/BGData) package) but accepts arguments `i1` and `i2` which define a block of G (i.e., rows of X).

 ```R
 nBlocks <- 3